getify/You-Dont-Know-JS/async & performance/ch1.md

 b; // 180
 ```

 Two outcomes from the same code means we still have non-determinism!
 But it's at the function (event) ordering level, rather than at the statement ordering level (or, in fact, the expression operation ordering level) as it is with threads.
-In other words, it's much *more deterministic* than threads would have been.
+In other words, it's *more deterministic* than threads would have been.

 As applied to JavaScript's behavior, this function-ordering non-determinism is the common term "race condition", as `foo()` and `bar()` are racing against each other to see which runs first.
+Specifically, it's a "race condition" because you cannot predict reliably how `a` and `b` will turn out.

-If there was a function in JS which did not have run-to-completion behavior, all such bets would be off, right?
+**Note:** If there was a function in JS which somehow did not have run-to-completion behavior, we could have many more possible outcomes, right?
 It turns out ES6 introduces just such a thing (see Chapter ? for Generators), but don't worry right now, we'll come back to that!

 ## Concurrency

 Let's imagine a site that displays a list of status updates (like a social network news feed) that progressively loads as the user scrolls down the list.
 To make such a feature work correctly, (at least) two separate "processes" will need to be executing *simultaneously* (i.e., during the same window of time, but not necessarily at the same instant).

 **Note:** We're using "process" in quotes here because they aren't true operating system level processes in the computer science sense.
-They are virtual processes, or tasks, that represent a logically connected, sequential series of operations.
+They're virtual processes, or tasks, that represent a logically connected, sequential series of operations.
 We'll simply prefer "process" over "task" since terminology-wise, it will match the definitions of the concepts we're exploring.

-The first "process" will be responding to `onscroll` events as they fire when the user has scrolled the page further down.
-The second "process" will be making an Ajax request to fetch new data, and receiving the response back to render onto the page.
+The first "process" will respond to `onscroll` events (making Ajax requests for new content) as they fire when the user has scrolled the page further down.
+The second "process" will receive Ajax responses back (to render content onto the page).

-Obviously, if a user scrolls fast enough, you may see two or more `onscroll` events fired during the time it takes to get the first response back and processes, and thus you're going to have `onscroll` events and Ajax response events firing rapidly, interleaved with each other.
+Obviously, if a user scrolls fast enough, you may see two or more `onscroll` events fired during the time it takes to get the first response back and process, and thus you're going to have `onscroll` events and Ajax response events firing rapidly, interleaved with each other.

 Concurrency is when two or more "processes" are executing simultaneously over the same period, regardless of whether their individual constituent operations happen *in parallel* (at the same instant on separate processors or cores) or not.
 You can think of concurrency then as "process"-level (or task-level) parallelism, as opposed to operation-level parallelism (separate-processor threads).

 **Note:** Concurrency also introduces an optional notion of these "processes" interacting with each other.
-We will come back to that later.
+We'll come back to that later.

 For a given window of time (a few seconds worth of a user scrolling), let's visualize each independent "process" as a series of events/operations: